menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Medicine Park has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Medicine Park has few renters and college students.
 But the biggest reason it is quieter in Medicine Park than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Medicine Park may be for you.

-Medicine Park is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Medicine Park does not have a public transit system used by locals to get to and from work.

 Demographics

 The people who call Medicine Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medicine Park residents report their race to be White, followed by Native American.
-Important ancestries of people in Medicine Park include German, English, Irish, Dutch, and French.
+Important ancestries of people in Medicine Park include German, English, Irish, Scottish, and Welsh.

 The most common language spoken in Medicine Park is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Korean.

 Notable & Unique Neighborhood Characteristics